 Zip It Up

 When it’s time to go or send the trunk ahead, zip it up and put your feet up.
-Get yourself a large cup of coffee (or wine…) and relax secure in the knowledge that you don’t have to do any more packing… at least until next summer!
+Pour yourself a congratulatory cup of coffee (or wine…) and relax secure in the knowledge that you don’t have to do any more packing… at least until next summer!

 About the author

-Hadassah Levy is the VP of Marketing for Pack for Camp.
-She attended sleepaway camp for a number of years and wishes she could have gone for longer.
+Hadassah Levy attended sleepaway camp for a number of years and wishes she could have gone for longer.
 She has also sent her children to various camps, and knows first-hand how stressful packing for camp can be and how essential it is to make this process more efficient and streamlined.